 Outpatient Breastfeeding Medicine Clinic

-Pediatricians, who are also International Board Certified Lactation Consultants, see patients in the outpatient Breastfeeding Medicine Clinics located at the Medical Office Building (MOB) at 3430 Burnet Ave (between Erkenbrecher and Northern Avenues), Green Township, Mason, and Northern Kentucky locations.
+Pediatricians, who are also International Board Certified Lactation Consultants, see patients in the outpatient Breastfeeding Medicine Clinics located at the Medical Office Building (MOB), Green Township, Liberty Campus, Mason, and Northern Kentucky locations.
 During Breastfeeding Medicine Clinic assessments, mothers and babies are registered and seen together as patients in order to best help families create a comprehensive plan that meets the needs of all involved.
 No referrals are needed for appointments, but the baby must be seen by their primary physician after birth and before coming in for an appointment.